-When the front windshield where the front view camera is located, front radar cover or sensor is covered with foreign material such as snow or rain, it can reduce the detecting performance and temporarily limit or disable Forward Collision-Avoidance Assist.
+When the front windshield where the front view camera is located, front radar cover or sensor is covered with foreign material, such as snow or rain, it can reduce the detecting performance and temporarily limit or disable Forward Collision-Avoidance Assist.

 If this occurs the 'Forward Safety system disabled.
-Radar blocked' warning message will appear (turns off after a certain time), and the and warning lights will illuminate on the cluster.
+Camera obscured' or the 'Forward Safety system disabled.
+Radar blocked' warning message, and the A and s warning lights illuminate on the cluster.

-Forward Collision-Avoidance Assist will operate properly when snow, rain or foreign matter is removed.
-If Forward Collision-Avoidance Assist does not operate properly after it is removed, have the vehicle inspected by an authorized Kia dealer.
+Forward Collision-Avoidance Assist will operate properly when when such snow, rain or foreign material is removed.

+If Forward Collision-Avoidance Assist does not operate properly after obstruction (snow, rain, or foreign material) is removed, have the vehicle inspected by an authorized HYUNDAI dealer.

-- · Even though the warning message or warning light does not appear on the cluster, Forward Collision-Avoidance Assist may not properly operate. - Forward Collision-Avoidance Assist may not properly operate in an area (for example, open terrain), where any objects are not detected after turning ON the engine.
+- Even though the warning message or warning light does not appear on the cluster, Forward Collision-Avoidance Assist may not properly operate. - Forward Collision-Avoidance Assist may not properly operate in an area (for example, open terrain), where any objects are not detected after turning ON the engine.